Table of contents

 • Make a system aware python virtual environment for QGIS:

-# required
+# required to create venvs

 sudo apt install python3-venv